 \subsubsection{AllWISE R90 AGN}

 Utilising WISE-detected sources allows us to verify our ability to select candidates that may have been obscured by dust.
-Using the selection criteria derived by \citet{Assef_2018_2018ApJS..234...23A}, we compare our candidates to the 90\% reliability (R90) selection which is a high purity AGN sample.
+Using the selection criteria derived by \citet{Assef_2018_2018ApJS..234...23A}, we compared our candidates to the 90\% reliability (R90) selection, a high-purity AGN sample.

 The \citet{Assef_2018_2018ApJS..234...23A} selection provides a more significant test for the classifiers due to no restrictions on point-like sources, as well as fewer contaminants that may have unintentionally improved the overlap of candidates.
 Similarly to the DESI-selected QSOs, our classifier shows a higher coverage than the other decision boundaries on the brightest sources.
 In the fainter sources, the diffusion and ROC classifiers are matched.
 Given the purity of the R90 selection, a large sample of suspected AGN remained unmatched by any of the classifiers, with the most matched magnitude bin achieving 80\%.